-By using aspects in Adaptability Aspects we define how the behavior of the application functionalities should be changed in order to support adaptability.
-These aspects are able to crosscut some application execution points and change their normal execution.
-They should interact with a module for monitoring the context in order to identify when a change must be triggered and they use auxiliary classes to perform the application changes.
-For a better flexibility, the auxiliary classes should interact with a module responsible for obtaining dynamic data specifying how the application should adapt in a specific situation.
-Auxiliary classes are used to avoid requiring all developers to know an AOP language and to avoid code tangling in the adaptive behavior implementation.
+Aspects [13] are used to make the application adaptive in a modularized and not invasive way.
+They define how the behavior of the core application functionalities should be changed in order to support adaptability.
+They interact with a module for monitoring the context and interact with another module responsible for obtaining dynamic data specifying how the application should adapt in a specific situation.
+Auxiliary classes are also used to avoid requiring all developers to know an AOP language and to avoid code tangling mixing different concerns such as application business rules, GUI code, and adaptive functionality implementation.